jaroslaw-weber/calm-garden-cli/README.md

-# CLI Box Breathing App
+# CLI Calm Garden

-Enhance your relaxation and focus with this command-line interface (CLI) application for box breathing.
+Enhance your relaxation and focus with this command-line interface (CLI) application for breathing exercise.
 Practice this powerful technique while growing a virtual garden, making your stress-reduction journey both enjoyable and rewarding.

 ## 🤔 Why CLI?